extism/lean4-sdk/README.md

 ## Building

-The Extism shared object is required for these bindings to work, see our [https://extism.org/docs/install/](installation instructions).
+The Extism shared object is required for these bindings to work, see our [installation instructions](https://extism.org/docs/install/).

 From the root of the repository run: